qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 - EPS sync time is shorter.
   - Initial EPS Sync: 10-20 min.
   - Initial Electrumx Sync: 1 or more days.
+- EPS only compiles itself without pulling in any dependencies.
+Electrumx downloads, and installs to the virtual envrionment, dependencies without any verification.
 - The EPS project is more concerned with user privacy and security than Electrumx.

 For more information see the